More blog posts coming soon!

 In Ephesians, it says “a man will leave his father and mother and be united to his wife, and the two will become one flesh.
 This is a profound mystery—but I am talking about Christ and the church.”
 (5:31-32)

-Obviously no marriage always accurately reflects God’s great love for his people.
+No marriage always accurately reflects God’s great love for his people.
 Regardless, the shape of it does.
 What a high calling.

-What we often forget is that marriage is an IMAGE of a future reality.
 Jesus is the bridegroom and we, his people and bride, are on our way to the wedding.

 The marriages here and now are simply a foretaste (and often a poor representation) of what the reality is – the reality of marriage to Christ.